Dimers and orthogonal polynomials: connections with random matrices: Totally Asymmetric Simple Exclusion Process (TASEP)

 \begin{remark} The measure (\ref{eqProdDets}) is not necessarily a probability measure, since positivity is not ensured, but still has the same structure as the GUE minors measure, compare with (\ref{eqMeasureGUEminors}).
 In particular, the distribution of TASEP particles' position can be expressed in the same form as the gap probability, but in general for a signed determinantal point process.
 The precise statement is in Theorem~\ref{ThmJointCorr} below. \end{remark}

-Applying the discrete version of Theorem~\ref{ThmSasa}, see Lemma~3.4 of~\cite{BFPS06}, we get the following result. \begin{thm} Let us start at time $t=0$ with $N$ particles at positions \mbox{$y_N < \ldots < y_2 < y_1$}.
+Applying the discrete version of Theorem~\ref{ThmSasa} (in which one just replaces $\R$ by $\Z$ and integrals by sums), see Lemma~3.4 of~\cite{BFPS06}, we get the following result. \begin{thm} Let us start at time $t=0$ with $N$ particles at positions \mbox{$y_N < \ldots < y_2 < y_1$}.
 Let $\sigma(1)<\sigma(2)<\ldots<\sigma(m)$ be the indices of $m$ out of the $N$ particles.
 The joint distribution of their positions $x_{\sigma(k)}(t)$ is given by

 where $\chi_s(\sigma(k),x)=\Id(x<s_k)$. $K_t$ is the extended kernel with entries

 where

 and the functions $\Phi_i^{n}(x)$, $i=0,\ldots,n-1$, form a family of polynomials of degree $\le n$ satisfying